 That said, beyond the learning curve of teaching yourself a new scaling system, there are very few downfalls to converting to weight.

-If you’re a professional baker or are thinking about pursuing baking or recipe development as a career, I strongly recommend - particularly for product-based businesses that don’t share their recipes - that you look into baking exclusively by weight.
+If you’re a professional baker or are thinking about pursuing baking or recipe development as a career, I strongly recommend - particularly for product-based businesses that don’t share their recipes - that you look into working in baking measurements exclusively in weight.
 I promise that once you get into it, it will vastly improve your products and your mental health as well with shrinking dish piles (speaking from personal experience here).

 In the next post, I’ll talk a bit more about why baking by weight is something I strongly recommend.
 We'll also take a look at what to expect if you decide to make the conversion.